threefoldfoundation/threefold_data/content/blog/weekly_vol_21/weekly_vol_21.md

 <br/>

-* Also, check out this [sneak peak](https://forum.threefold.io/t/threefold-product-updates-tfgrid-v3-a-6-plan-may-2022/2808?u=hannahcordes) on ThreeFold Grid V3.0.0 Alpha-7!
+* Also, check out this [sneak peak](https://forum.threefold.io/t/threefold-product-updates-tfgrid-v3-a-6-plan-may-2022/2808?u=hannahcordes) on **ThreeFold Grid V3.0.0 Alpha-7**!

 ### ThreeFold Grid:

-* A new [Grid Enhancement Proposal](https://forum.threefold.io/t/gep-for-super-green-farming-with-100-renewable-energy/2992) for Green Farming with 100% Renewable Energy was shared and is now open for voting.
+* A new [Grid Enhancement Proposal](https://forum.threefold.io/t/gep-for-super-green-farming-with-100-renewable-energy/2992) for **Green Farming with 100% Renewable Energy** was shared and is now open for voting.
 Make sure to participate – planet first, people first!

 <br/>

-* Global Titan shipping continues, so don’t forget to provide all [information](https://forum.threefold.io/t/creating-your-v3-farm-required-for-open-unshipped-orders/2144) for your Titan order to ensure quick delivery.
+* Global Titan shipping continues, so don’t forget to **provide all [information](https://forum.threefold.io/t/creating-your-v3-farm-required-for-open-unshipped-orders/2144)** for your Titan order to ensure quick delivery.

 <br/>